jpweiss/code-sample.nl-fit/src/libs/utils/README.md

 same performance as the C-style 2-D array.

-So, I performance-tested several different matrix classes, including the one from Boost and you see here.
+So, I performance-tested several different matrix classes, including the one from Boost (circa 2005) and the one you see here.
 I also wanted to see if a matrix-adapter based on a `std::vector` performed any worse than one based on a POD-array.
 I compared all of them to the performance of a C-style 2-D array.

 The results were interesting.

-1. Boost's matrix class didn't perform as well, most likely because it tries to be highly flexible and is designed for efficient matrix-mathematics.
+1. Boost's matrix class didn't perform as well, most likely because it tried to be highly flexible and was designed for matrix-mathematics.

    I didn't need that.
 I required efficient repeated access.

+   (Note:  I did these tests in 2004-2005; Boost now has a uBLAS
+    implementation that might order better performance.
+Or it might not; I'd have to redo my performance tests to find out.
+I have other things to do in this project that are higher priority than switching matrix-classes again.)

 2. The MatrixAdapter performed best, but using a POD-array for the storage had nearly the same performance as using a `std::vector`.